mattias-p/netbase/README.md

 cache, or it transparently sends a network request and records the response in the cache before returning it.

+## Architecture

+Netbase consists of two interfaces: a library and a CLI tool.

+The CLI tool implements a few use cases that exercises all of the library API.

+The library consists of three parts.

+1. The business logic.
+   This is where the actual functionality lives.
+   It is implemented in safe Rust.
+   Notably it uses trust_dns rather than ldns for making DNS requests.

+   Another option would be to add Rust bindings for ldns so we can continue to use that.

+2. The C API.
+   This part defines C bindings for the business logic and exports them from a shared object.
+   It is implemented in unsafe Rust.

+3. The Perl API.
+   This defines idiomatic Perl bindings for the C API.
+   It is implemented in in pure Perl.
+   It uses FFI::Platypus to attach the exported functions and perform the necessary type conversions.

+   Another option would be to implement this part in XS and bypass FFI::Platypus.
+   That would likely end up being slightly more performant but considerably more difficult and error prone.

 ## Status

 ### Done (beta quality)